tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Moon-Wolf Neck Tattoo

+Gain a +2 bonus to skill checks to understand and interact with beasts, and when you drop a beast to 0 hp, you can immediately roll a save against each condition affecting you—even if that condition would not normally allow a save (like being stuck until the end of your turn).

+**Quirk:** Very carnivorous.

+---

 #### Nightcandle

 A nightcandle is an ugly black tallow candle, about a foot tall.
 You may attune others to the nightcandle by having them pass their hands through its flame.
 Only those attuned to the nightcandle can see the light shed by its flame.
 You can use it as a signaling device that’s imperceptible to others, or as a source of illumination that won’t give away your location.
 After a few hours of use, you must renew the nightcandle by putting it in a dark place with some lard and a little red wine.